Kookri/Habit-Hero-Old/habit-hero/src/App.md

 2023-05-23 - Getting an error ' Line 9:11:  'user' is assigned a value but never used  no-unused-vars' - this is related to the [[UserContext]] it seems like there isn't an actual user variable that applies to the overlay?

+Still having issues with authentication.
+It appears that as of today, entering values in sign up will result in tokens being received in the console, but it doesn't seem to be saving entries to the database.
+Also, logging in is rejecting bad emails but not bad passwords.
+Not sure why.